 - To record a Work Assist flag in ESSWeb: - find the participant record by clicking on the 'jobseeker icon'.
-Enter the jobseeker ID. - on the Registration screen, scroll down to the Special Placements section.
-Click on pencil icon. - on the Special Placement panel that appears, select: - 'Yes' check box, then 'Add' button to add the new placement type. - 'Work Assist ESAt/JCA exempt' from the special placement type drop down list - 'Submit' button to add the new special placement type for the jobseeker - 'Save special placement' button. - scroll down to registration page.
-Confirm it appears on the special placement panel.
+Enter the jobseeker ID. - on the Registration screen, scroll down to the Circumstances Details section.
+Click on pencil icon. - on the Circumstances Details panel that appears, select: - ESAt/JCA exempt' from the Circumstances Details type drop down list - Select 'Work Assist' from the drop-down list - 'Save Circumstance Details' button scroll down to registration page.
+Confirm it appears on the Circumstance Details panel.